ingrey1/taxpower/docs/getting-started/first-request/postman.md

 - **The screenshots that follow on this page use the Mac version of Postman.**

 1. **Open up the Postman application.
-You should see something like this.**
+You should see something like this:**

 ---